folio-org/stripes-components/lib/FormattedUTCDate/readme.md

 # FormattedUTCDate

-Displays an data only -- with no time component -- in UTC.
+Displays a date only -- with no time component -- in UTC.

 ## Usage